javascript-tutorial/en.javascript.info/2-ui/3-event-details/4-mouse-drag-and-drop/1-slider/solution.md

-We have a horizontal Drag'n'Drop here.
+As we can see from HTML/CSS, the slider is a `<div>` with a colored background, that contains a runner -- another `<div>` with `position:relative`.

-To position the element we use `position:relative` and slider-relative coordinates for the thumb.
-Here it's more convenient here than `position:absolute`.
+To position the runner we use `position:relative`, to provide the coordinates relative to its parent, here it's more convenient here than `position:absolute`.

+Then we implement horizontal-only Drag'n'Drop with limitation by width.